Ashtavakra Gita: Overview

 Ashtavakra Gita is a dialogue between Ashtavakra and Janaka on the nature of Self/Atman, reality and bondage.
 It offers a radical version of non-dualist philosophy.
 The Gita insists on the complete unreality of the external world and absolute oneness of existence.
 It does not mention any morality or duties, and therefore is seen by commentators as 'godless'.
 It also dismisses names and forms as unreal and a sign of ignorance.

 In a conversation between Janaka and Ashtavakra, pertaining to the deformity of his crooked body, Ashtavakra explains that the size of a temple is not affected by how it is shaped, and the shape of his own body does not affect himself (or Atman).
-The ignorant man's vision is shrouded by names and forms, but a wise man sees only himself:
+The ignorant man's vision is shrouded by names and forms, but a wise man sees only the Self: